Enfield Falls Mill and Miller's House

-Enfield Falls Mill and Miller's House, also known as Treman House and Mill, is a historic grist mill and former millowner's residence located at Robert H. Treman State Park near Ithaca in Tompkins County, New York.
+Enfield Falls Mill and Miller's House, also known as Treman House and Mill, is a historic grist mill and former mill-owner's residence located at Robert H. Treman State Park near Ithaca in Tompkins County, New York.
 The mill is a 2 1/2-story frame structure over a stone foundation.
 It is a turbine-powered mill constructed in 1839.
-The mill has three runs of stones: one for griding buckwheat, one for grinding wheat, and a third for grinding coarser grain.
+The mill has three runs of stones: one for grinding buckwheat, one for grinding wheat, and a third for grinding coarser grain.
 The mill ceased operation in 1917.
-The millowner's house is a simple but elegant vernacular Greek Revival–style dwelling.
+The mill-owner's house is a simple but elegant vernacular Greek Revival–style dwelling.
 The house consists of a 1 1/2-story main section, with a slightly lower L-shaped wing.
 It serves as home for the park superintendent.

 It was listed on the National Register of Historic Places in 1979.